Liberation Tigers of Tamil Eelam: Suicide attacks

-On 28 November 2007, an LTTE suicide bomber named Sujatha Vagawanam detonated a bomb hidden inside her bra in an attempt to kill Sri Lankan minister Douglas Devananda.
-This was recorded in the security cameras inside Devananda's office.
-It is one of the few detonations of an explosive by a suicide bomber recorded on camera.

 Assassinations

 The LTTE has been condemned by various groups for assassinating political and military opponents.
-The victims include Tamil moderates who coordinated with the Sri Lanka Government and Tamil paramilitary groups assisting the Sri Lankan Army.
+The LTTE assassinated several leading Tamil politicians such as Appapillai Amirthalingam, the former Leader of the Opposition; and the Sri Lankan government has accused the LTTE of assassinating Lakshman Kadirgamar, the former Foreign Minister whom the LTTE considered a "traitor".
 The assassination of the Sri Lankan president Ranasinghe Premadasa is attributed to LTTE.
 The seventh Prime Minister of the Republic of India, Rajiv Gandhi, was assassinated by an LTTE suicide bomber Thenmozhi Rajaratnam on 21 May 1991.
 On 24 October 1994, LTTE detonated a bomb during a political rally in Thotalanga-Grandpass, which killed most of the prominent politicians of the United National Party, including presidential candidate Gamini Dissanayake MP, Cabinet ministers Weerasinghe Mallimarachchi and G. M. Premachandra, Ossie Abeygunasekara MP and Gamini Wijesekara MP.

-LTTE sympathisers justify some of the assassinations by arguing that the people attacked were combatants or persons closely associated with Sri Lankan military intelligence.
 Specifically in relation to the TELO, the LTTE has said that it had to perform preemptive self-defence because the TELO was in effect functioning as a proxy for India.

 Human rights violations

-The United States Department of State states that its reason for banning LTTE as a proscribed terrorist group is based on allegations that LTTE does not respect human rights and that it does not adhere to the standards of conduct expected of a resistance movement or what might be called "freedom fighters".
-The FBI has described the LTTE as "amongst the most dangerous and deadly extremist outfits in the world".
-The FBI further states that "LTTE's ruthless tactics have inspired terrorist networks worldwide, including Al-Qaeda in Iraq".
-Other countries have also proscribed LTTE under the same rationale.
 Numerous countries and international organizations have accused the LTTE of attacking civilians and recruiting children.
-Despite the allegations of human rights abuses, the LTTE has been noted for its general lack of use of sexual violence or rape as a tactic, though there have been allegations of rape made against LTTE members.
-The LTTE raped Sinhalese women during a massacre of Sinhalese in October 1995.
-Some LTTE members accused of rape faced execution from the leadership.